Southwark Cathedral: Merbecke Choir

 The choir sings Compline on the fourth Sunday of each month and performs a seasonal concert of music each term.
 It also sings for livery companies in the City of London and for other organisations.
 In 2006 it performed as part of the Queen's Christmas Broadcast, which was recorded at the cathedral.

 The choir is named after the Tudor composer John Merbecke (1510–1585) who wrote one of the most popular settings of the Book of Common Prayer communion service.
 In 1543, Merbecke and three other companions were tried for heresy in the retrochoir at Southwark.
 He was found guilty and condemned to death, but his sentence was commuted by Stephen Gardiner, Bishop of Winchester, who decided that, as a mere musician, Merbecke "knew no better".

 Thursday Singers

 The Thursday Singers are made up of people from the local community.
 There is no audition.
 They sing for festival Eucharists which fall on a weekday.
 They also sing one service of Choral Evensong most terms and lead the singing at the cathedral's Carol Sing-In before Christmas.

+Hubert Chesshyre and child sexual abuse scandal

+Hubert Chesshyre was a lay clerk of Southwark Cathedral from 1971 until 2003.
+He was also a member of the British Royal Household, serving as Clarenceux King of Arms and Secretary of the Order of the Garter.
+Because of his connections with both the Royal Household and the cathedral choir, Chesshyre saw through a grant of a coat of arms to the cathedral and a separate grant awarding heraldic badges to the area bishops of Kingston-upon-Thames, Woolwich, and Croydon.

+At a trial of the facts held in 2015, it was proven that Chesshyre, who had dementia and was therefore found to be unfit to plead, had sexually abused a teenage chorister during the 1990s.